slatedb/slatedb/README.md

 }
 ```

-An async runtime is required to use SlateDB.
-The example above uses `tokio`, but you can use any async runtime.
-SlateDB also uses the [`object_store`](https://docs.rs/object_store/latest/object_store/) crate to interact with object storage, and therefore supports any object storage that implements the `ObjectStore` trait.
+SlateDB uses the [`object_store`](https://docs.rs/object_store/latest/object_store/) crate to interact with object storage, and therefore supports any object storage that implements the `ObjectStore` trait.

 ## Roadmap